openmrs/openmrs-esm-core/docs/main/config.md

 [API Docs](https://github.com/openmrs/openmrs-esm-core/blob/master/packages/framework/esm-config/docs/API.md)

-For introduction to Frontend 3.0 config files and how to configure microfrontends, please see the the
+For introduction to Frontend 3.0 config files and how to configure frontend modules, please see the the
 [Implementer Documentation](https://wiki.openmrs.org/display/projects/Frontend+3.0+Documentation+for+Implementers#Frontend3.0DocumentationforImplementers-Configuringtheapplication).

-## How to make a microfrontend configurable
+## How to make a frontend module configurable

 You should use this part of the OpenMRS Frontend Framework to modules configurable.